calphool/TRS80GS/README.md

 "40 year old museum piece" while I figure out how to get the "glue" working properly.~~  I *have* now built a working prototype.
 You'll find the eagecad and such in the rev2 folder (though you'd be better off using the rev3 version).
 There's also some source code to test it once you get the board built.

-**Update**:  The photo is of the rev3 version of this card.
-It's fully working, and better than the rev2 which has a few bugs.
+**Update**:  The photo is of the Rev4 version of this card.
+It's fully working, and better than the rev2 and rev3.

 Theory of Operation
 ===================